British Steel (1967–1999): Nationalisation

 At the time of its formation, BSC comprised around ninety per cent of the UK's steelmaking capacity; it had around 268,500 employees and around 200 wholly or partly-owned subsidiaries based in the United Kingdom, Australia, New Zealand, Canada, Africa, South Asia, and South America.

+The British Iron and Steel Research Association (BISRA) was absorbed into BSC, although it continued to operate under its independent brand for several years thereafter.
+BISRA would produce new innovations, such as the spray steelmaking process, and work with BSC to commercialise it.

 Dorman Long, South Durham and Stewarts and Lloyds had merged as British Steel and Tube Ltd before vesting took place.
 BSC later arranged an exchange deal with Guest, Keen and Nettlefolds Ltd (GKN), the parent company of GKN Steel, under which BSC acquired Dowlais Ironworks at Merthyr Tydfil and GKN took over BSC's Brymbo Steelworks near Wrexham.